TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 Detailed steps for TUGboat -> crossref processing.
 Public domain.
 Originally written 2021 Karl Berry.

-First, in each dir?.*, preserve files from previous issue: nnn=... for d in dir{0,1,2}.*; do (cd $d && echo $d && mkdir archive.tb${nnn} \
+First, in each dir?.*, preserve files from previous issue, if not already done: nnn=... for d in dir{0,1,2}.*; do (cd $d && echo $d && mkdir archive.tb${nnn} \
                              && mv tb${nnn}* archive.tb${nnn}); done
 and then
   svn add dir?.*/archive.tb${nnn}
   svn commit
-Use archive.* so completion on "tb" works for current files.
+We use archive.* so completion on "tb" works for current files.

 We'll work in the capsules/ directory: cd ..